beinihao/Getting-and-Cleaning-Data-Course-Project/README.md

 For Course #3, Getting and Cleaning Data Course Project, run_analysis.R breaks down to the following:

 a.
-Downloading the data, Human Activity Recognition Using Smartphones Data Set, which was provided to us in the assignment insturction
+Downloading the data, Human Activity Recognition Using Smartphones Data Set, which was provided to us

 b.
 Merging Training and Test data together